-- There will be 18,864,699 publicly held common units outstanding representing an aggregate 59.8% limited partner interest; - Sunoco, through its ownership of our general partner, will own 12,063,734 common units representing an aggregate 38.2% limited partner interest; and - Our general partner will continue to own a 2.0% general partner interest in us and all of the incentive distribution rights.
+- There will be 21,117,531 publicly held common units outstanding, representing an aggregate 66.8% limited partner interest; - Sunoco, through its ownership of our general partner, will own 9,863,734 common units, representing an aggregate 31.2% limited partner interest; and - Our general partner will continue to own a 2.0% general partner interest in us and all of the incentive distribution rights.
+See "-Recent Developments -IDR Exchange."

-The following chart depicts the organization and ownership of us and our subsidiaries after giving effect to this offering but before any exercise of the underwriters' option to purchase additional common units.
+The following chart depicts the organization and ownership of us and our subsidiaries after giving effect to this offering but before any exercise of the underwriters' option to purchase additional common units from Sunoco Partners LLC.

-Our principal executive offices are located at Mellon Bank Center, 1735 Market Street, Suite LL, Philadelphia, Pennsylvania 19103, and our phone number is (866) 248-4344.
+Our principal executive offices are located at 1818 Market Street, Suite 1500, Philadelphia, Pennsylvania 19103, and our phone number is (866) 248-4344.

-The Offering Common units offered by us 2,200,000 common units.
-2,530,000 common units if the underwriters exercise their option to purchase an additional 330,000 common units.
-Units outstanding before this offering 28,728,433 common units Units outstanding after this offering 30,928,433 common units (31,258,433 common units if the underwriters exercise their option to purchase additional common units in full) Use of proceeds We will use the net proceeds from this common unit offering and the related capital contribution of our general partner to reduce indebtedness under our \$400 million revolving credit facility and for general partnership purposes.
-Affiliates of certain of the underwriters participating in this offering are lenders under our revolving credit facilities and will receive greater than 10% of the net proceeds of this offering through our repayment of that facility.
-Please read "Underwriting-Relationships/FINRA Conduct Rules."
-We will use all the net proceeds from any exercise of the underwriters' option to purchase additional common units, together with the related capital contribution of our general partner, to pay down additional indebtedness under out \$400 million revolving credit facility and for general partnership purposes.
+The Offering Common units offered by selling unitholder 2,200,000 common units 2,530,000 common units if the underwriters exercise their option to purchase an additional 330,000 common units.
+Units outstanding before and after this offering 30,981,265 common units Use of proceeds We will not receive any proceeds from this offering.
 Cash distributions Under our partnership agreement, we must distribute all of our cash on hand as of the end of each quarter after payment of fees and expenses, including payments to our general partner, less reserves established by our general partner in its reasonable discretion.
 We refer to this cash as "available cash," and we define it in our partnership agreement.
-We expect that the first distribution payable to purchasers of the common units offered by this prospectus supplement will be paid in May 2009.
-To the extent that our quarterly cash distribution exceeds \$0.50 per common unit in any quarter, our general partner receives a higher percentage of the cash distributed in excess of \$0.50 per limited partner unit, in increasing percentages up to 50% if the quarterly cash distribution exceeds \$0.70 per common unit.
+The common units sold in this offering will receive the declared cash distribution of \$1.09 per unit for the fourth quarter of 2009 to be paid on February 12, 2010.
+To the extent that our quarterly cash distribution exceeds \$0.50 per common unit in any quarter, our general partner receives a higher percentage of the cash distributed in excess of \$0.50 per limited partner unit, in increasing percentages up to 50 percent if the quarterly cash distribution exceeds \$1.5825 per common unit.
 For a description of our cash distribution policy, please read "Cash Distributions" in the accompanying prospectus.
-Estimated ratio of taxable income to distributions We estimate that if you own the common units you purchase in this offering through the record date for the distribution with respect to the fourth calendar quarter of 2011, you will be allocated, on a cumulative basis, an amount of federal taxable income for the taxable years 2009 through 2011 that will be less than 20% of the cash distributed to you with respect to that period.
-This estimated taxable income amount is largely comprised of qualified dividends we receive, which are generally taxable to an individual at a maximum federal income tax rate of 15% through the end of 2010.
-Thereafter, absent legislation extending the current rates, beginning January 1, 2011, the highest marginal U.S. federal income tax rate applicable to dividends received by individuals will increase to 39.6%.
+Estimated ratio of taxable income to distributions We estimate that if you own the common units you purchase in this offering through the record date for the distribution with respect to the fourth calendar quarter of 2012, you will be allocated, on a cumulative basis, an amount of federal taxable income for the taxable years 2010 through 2012 that will be less than 20 percent of the cash distributed to you with respect to that period.
+This estimated taxable income amount is largely comprised of qualified dividends we receive, which are generally taxable to an individual at a maximum federal income tax rate of 15 percent through the end of 2010.
+Thereafter, absent legislation extending the current rates, beginning January 1, 2011, the highest marginal U.S. federal income tax rate applicable to dividends received by individuals will increase to 39.6 percent.
 Please read "Tax Considerations" beginning on page S-15 of this prospectus supplement for the basis for this estimate.

-New York Stock Exchange symbol
+New York Stock Exchange symbol SXL